near/nearcore/pytest/tests/replay/README.md

 In order to set up and launch replay, we take the following steps:

-Make sure you have the right enviroment variables:
+Make sure you have the right environment variables:
 ```shell
 export PYTHONPATH=./pytest/lib
 ```